 Create a My Social Security Account

-You can get a personalized estimate of your future Social Security benefits at various claiming ages by creating a my Social Security account.
+You can get a personalized estimate of your future Social Security benefits by creating a my Social Security account.
 These estimates are based on your actual earning history and tend to be most accurate for those approaching retirement age.
 Your estimates might change from year to year, especially if you have a significant salary change or gaps in your earnings history.

 “Creating a my Social Security account allows you to see your most recent Social Security statement, which also shows your annual reported earnings, your full retirement age, estimated retirement, disability and family (benefits) and more,” says Angie Furubotten-LaRosee, a certified financial planner at Avea Financial Planning in Richland, Washington.
 “You will want to look at your earnings history every couple years to make sure there are no errors and to keep an eye on your estimated retirement benefits.”